• Skip to primary navigation

 Honey Nut Steel-Cut Oats: Make a batch of plain steel oats and top with honey and crushed nuts.

-Blueberry & Cream Steel-Cut Oats: Make a batch of plain steel-cut oats and mix in fresh blueberries, sweetener of choice, and top with 1 Tbsp of heavy whipping cream.
+Blueberry & Cream Steel-Cut Oats: Make a batch of plain steel-cut oats and mix in fresh blueberries, sweetener of choice, and top with 1 tablespoon of heavy whipping cream.

 Cinnamon Raisin Steel-Cut Oats: Combine cinnamon, sugar or sweetener of choice, raisins with the steel-cut oats and water.
 Pressure cook on low for 10 minutes, allow to natural release for 7 minutes and then release the remaining pressure.